martinsumner/riak_kv/docs/MergeStrategyBehaviour.md

 ## Background

-As part of the Roadmap for Riak 4.0, there is a preference to simplify the scope of Riak, to reduce the long-term overheads of maintaining Riak and focusing the preferred functional scope on those features which are mutually inclusive and are proven to meet the non-functional promises advertised by Riak.
+As part of the Roadmap for Riak 4.0, there is a preference to simplify the scope of Riak, to reduce the long-term overheads of maintaining Riak and focusing the functional scope on those priority features which are mutually inclusive and are proven to meet the non-functional promises advertised by Riak.
 This has created an incentive to consider removing the CRDT data-type feature in Riak 4.0, as:

 - The feature has known and probably also unknown limitations of scale that undermine Riak commitments to non-volatile latency of responses even as objects grow.
 - The feature is not compatible with the Riak query API.
-- The OpenRiak community has limited production-level experience of the problems of managing Riak data-types.
+- The OpenRiak community has limited production-level experience of the problems of managing Riak data-types - there maybe unknown issues lurking, as well as known problems.

+There are many scenarios where a data-type would appear to be the right way forward, and documentation will imply that data-types must be used: but once queryability and scalability are considered, often a bespoke solution using a non-standard data-type is more suitable.

-However, the presence of conflict-free data-types has been identified as a positive reason for choosing Riak by multiple end-users, it is a differentiator.
+Despite some of the issues with the feature, the presence of conflict-free data-types has been identified as a positive reason for choosing Riak by multiple end-users, it is a differentiator.
 There is also within the community ideas of how to expand and improve on the existing data types, and real world users with systems that depend on these data types.

+For further background - see https://github.com/orgs/OpenRiak/discussions/31.

 ## Proposal

 The proposal is to add to Riak a new behaviour definition called `merge_strategy`, and require for buckets that have the property `{last_write_wins, false}` to also have a `merge_strategy` bucket property, where the value of that property is a Module name, that implements the `merge_strategy` behaviour.

-The intention is that Riak will be compiled and packaged in the future with a limited number of `merge_strategy` behaviour modules that can be used as values for the `merge_strategy` bucket property.
-However, end-users of Riak, and OpenRiak community organisations that work with end-users, will be able to patch in additional modules that comply with the behaviour and reference those modules as the `merge_strategy` for their buckets.
+In a future release, Riak will be compiled and packaged with a limited number of `merge_strategy` behaviour modules that can be used as values for the `merge_strategy` bucket property.
+However, end-users of Riak, and OpenRiak community organisations that work with end-users, will be able to patch in additional behaviour-compliant modules, and reference those modules as the `merge_strategy` for their buckets.
+The scope of the merge strategies will be extendable by expert users.

 The aim is that the behaviour should be sufficiently flexible to: